DataDog/dd-trace-js/CONTRIBUTING.md

 ### semver-major

 In the event that some existing functionality _does_ need to change, as much as possible the non-breaking aspects of that change should be made in a semver-minor PR and the actually breaking aspects should be done via a follow-up PR with only the specific aspects which are breaking.
-For example, new functionality which would change existing behaviour could be added behind a flag and then that change could be made the default state of that flag in the next major release.
+Remember to [always consider backportability](#always-consider-backportability).

 ## Indicate intended release targets